-The Risk and Environment Committee is responsible for the oversight of the Company's risk management and control framework on behalf of the Board.
+The Board retains responsibility for the oversight of the Company's risk management and control framework.
 Responsibility for control and risk management is delegated to the appropriate level of management within the Company with the Managing Director having ultimate responsibility to the Board for the risk management and control framework.
+Given the current limited size of the Company's operations, the directors believe that there are no additional efficiencies or benefits in forming a separate risk committee of the Board.